U.S. Route 30 in Pennsylvania: Lancaster to New Jersey

 Past the interchange with US 202 and US 30 Bus., US 30 heads east-northeast along the four-lane divided Lincoln Highway and passes south of a park-and-ride lot, running through Glenloch.
 The route soon becomes Lancaster Avenue, a three-lane road with a center left-turn lane.
 In Frazer, the road comes to an intersection with the northern terminus of PA 352.
 Farther east, US 30 widens to five lanes with a center turn lane before it reaches a junction with the eastern terminus of PA 401.
-The route turns into a four-lane divided highway prior to intersecting the southern terminus of PA 29.
-Past this intersection, the road crosses under Norfolk Southern Railway's Dale Secondary railroad line and continues east as it exits the Great Valley and runs north of Malvern, becoming undivided.
-US 30 briefly gains a center left-turn lane before it becomes a divided highway again as it passes south of Paoli Hospital prior to crossing under Amtrak's Keystone Corridor railroad line to the north of Green Tree.
-At this point, the route enters an area of suburbs called the Philadelphia Main Line as it heads into Paoli, becoming a four-lane undivided road.
+The route turns into a four-lane divided highway before intersecting the southern terminus of PA 29.
+Past this intersection, the road crosses under Norfolk Southern Railway's Dale Secondary railroad line.
+It continues east as it exits the Great Valley and runs north of Malvern, becoming undivided.
+US 30 briefly gains a center left-turn lane before it becomes a divided highway again as it passes south of Paoli Hospital before crossing under Amtrak's Keystone Corridor railroad line to the north of Green Tree.
+At this point, the route enters the Philadelphia Main Line suburbs as it heads into Paoli, where it becomes a four-lane undivided road.
 In the center of Paoli, the road has a junction with Paoli Pike before it passes south of the Paoli station serving Amtrak's Keystone Corridor and SEPTA's Paoli/Thorndale Line.
 US 30 gains a center left-turn lane and reaches an intersection with PA 252.
 Following this intersection, the route runs south of the parallel Amtrak line, passing south of Daylesford station in Daylesford.
-The road loses the center turn lane and runs further south but still parallel to the railroad tracks, turning northeast.
+The road loses the center turn lane and runs farther south, still parallel to the railroad tracks, before turning northeast.
 US 30 reaches Berwyn, where it passes south of Berwyn station and curves east and then southeast, gaining a center left-turn lane.
 The route turns to the northeast and reaches Devon, where it drops the center turn lane and runs south of Devon station before passing to the north of the Devon Horse Show grounds.
 Past Devon, the road bends to the east-southeast.